 Saint Berdoodle health and problem

 There are known health problems.
-To learn what tests are advised for every parent breed, take a look at the Orthopedic Foundation for Animals.
+To learn what tests are advised for every parent breed, look at the Orthopedic Foundation for Animals.

-As with hybrids a lot of the health problems that plague the parent breeds can their offspring.
+As with hybrids, many of the health problems that plague the parent breeds can affect their offspring.